 The FICO® Small Business Scoring ServiceSM (SBSSSM) solution can draw on data from business credit bureaus and your application to determine your business credit score.
 It also may incorporates data from the principal’s consumer credit reports, meaning your personal credit could influence your FICO business credit score.

 The FICO® SBSSSM solution may be a particularly important one, as the Small Business Administration (SBA) credit scoring tool uses it to expedite credit decisions when considering applicants for certain 7(a) loans.
 FICO’s small business credit scores range from 0 to 300, with a higher number indicating your business is more likely to make its payments on time.

 Checking your business credit reports and scores

-Unlike with personal credit reports, the business credit bureaus aren’t required by law to give you free access to your business credit reports.
+Unlike with personal credit reports, you aren’t guaranteed free access to your business credit reports.
 The good news?
 You may still be able to find free copies of your reports via companies such as Nav, (and if all else fails, you can buy your scores from the business credit bureaus or some third-party score providers).

 We recommend occasionally reviewing your business credit reports and filing a dispute if you find any errors.

 Companies and individuals use business credit scores for all kinds of reasons.
 Learning how to establish and build your business credit can save you money and give you access to more — and less expensive — financing.
 Knowing about the different scores and the factors that influence them is a good place to start.